WuerthPhoenix/tornado/doc/how-to/92-HowTo-SNMP.md

-## Step #2:  Verify that the SNMP Trap Daemon is Working Properly
+## <a id="tornado-howto-snmp-collector-step2"></a>  Step #2:  Verify that the SNMP Trap Daemon is Working Properly

-To test that the SNMP Trap daemon is running, you should see output like this when running the following command:
+To test that the SNMP Trap daemon is running, you should see output like this when running the following command (especially the "loaded successfully" line):
 ```bash
 # journalctl -u snmptrapd
 Apr 16 11:00:22 tornadotest systemd[1]: Starting Simple Network Management Protocol (SNMP) Trap Daemon....